openldap/openldap/contrib/slapd-modules/ppm/README.md

 - passwords must have at least n of the corresponding character class present, else they are rejected.

-- the two previous criterias are checked against any specific character class defined.
+- the two previous criteria are checked against any specific character class defined.

 - if a password contains any of the forbidden characters, then it is